Kobee1203/schema-org-java/serializer/README.md

 }
 ```

-If we want to add several types, there is a constructor to get all classes from a package:
+If we want to add custom types, there is a constructor to get all classes from a package:
 ```java
 import com.weedow.schemaorg.commons.model.JsonLdNode;
 import com.weedow.schemaorg.serializer.deserialization.JsonLdDeserializer;